 It’s a lot to talk about and a lot to understand.
 Sadly, we’re noticing not many women do understand it all because fear gets in the way.
 Amelia’s a birth worker.
 She’s passionate about making sure women get what they want during their pregnancies and deliveries, so it’s hard for her to think that she might not be able to get what they want.
 It fires up the protector side of me and I have to hold back when it comes to defending her choices.
 That’s why we hired a doula – mainly, so I don’t punch anyone.

-But on to more fun stuff, like decorating his room:
+But on to more fun stuff, like to decorate your home, his room this time:

 The top row is the top of his bookshelf, that he shares with his moms.
 The signs and buckets are from his baby shower that Shawn and Jenni threw for us.
 The tiny red wagon is from my grandma (his great grandma) and it’s filled with three tiny bears from her and an adorable tiny elephant from Amelia’s mom, that she sent us just a few days after we found Amelia was pregnant.
 There’s a lamp from IKEA, a sign reminding him to always kiss his dog goodnight from Amelia’s mom, all the good lotions and bath goodies from Shawn and Ani, and some red pillow I had as a kid that I’ve hung on to since then.
 Nobody seems to know where it came from or who gave it to me, but now it’s this nursery decor.